5 Most Important

 3. Introduce Wow Factor.

 Combining bold accents with neutral finishes of cabinetry, countertops and flooring is a simple way to create a unique look.
-White painted wood cabinetry and Gray tones in stains and paint leads the market.
-Natural textures, and the appreciation of nature come out in wood choices, and today’s market provides exciting natural stone and granite look durable tops.
+White painted combined with wood cabinetry and accents creates some interest and relief from the all white kitchen.
+Gray tones in stains and paint are being combined with natural wood as well.
+Natural textures, and the appreciation of nature come out in wood choices, and today’s market provides exciting quartz tops with minimal design.

 Stainless Steel and Black Stainless Steel appliances surge as well as built-in appliances hidden with wood fronts.

-Black accents continue to dominate while wild wall paint is out.
+Satin Black and gold or bronze accents continue to dominate while wild wall paint is out.
 The market tends towards natural earth-toned colors.

 Matching window trim and interior doors improves eye appeal.